iLet’s talk about Women empowerment in India

-The subject of women empowerment has become a burning issue all over the world, including India, since the last few decades.
-Inequalities between men and women, and discrimination against women, have also been age-old issues, making Indian women fight for their right to education and gender equality.
+The subject of women empowerment in India.
+It has become a burning issue all over the world, including India.
+Since the last few decades, inequalities between men and women, and discrimination against women have also been age-old issues, making Indian women fight for their right to education and gender equality.
 What already exists for men has to be demanded by women.

 Women empowerment in Jobs